OpenTermsArchive/docs/content/collections/reference/roles.md

 - Research and identify new services to track
 - Create and update service declarations
-- Validate terms selection and extraction
-- Report issues to maintainers
 - Report issues affecting contributions to maintainers

 ---